isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-comb-for-cats/index.md

 Single vs. Double row teeth Flea Combs?

 If you have your or orphaned kitten that could be too small to employ topical treatments, then the Safari Flea Comb will come in handy.
-I noted that I was required to run just a few [flea comb strokes through the cats](https://pestpolicy.com/best-flea-treatment-for-cats/) fur before some fleas started jumping off.
+I noted that I was required to run just a few [flea comb strokes through the cats](https://pestpolicy.com/best-flea-treatment-for-cats/)fur before some fleas started jumping off.

 Equally, the flea comb is effective for both flaky and dry skin.
 Youll need to put extra combing around the cats tail base, nape of neck, and ears.
 The flea combs arrest both the adult fleas, smaller-sized fleas, and flea dirt too.
 The Safari flea comb is suitable for both long and short hair.
 However, be sure to remove all tangles and mats that might break the combs teeth.